mathybit/mathybit.github.io/_posts/2018-02-09-crypto-rsa.md

 | *Figure 1: Principle of symmetric-key encryption* |
 {:class="table-center" width="65%"}

 This means that if Alice and Bob want to communicate using private-key encryption, they must find a way to establish the secret key over a secure channel first.
 This is known as the *key distribution problem*.
-Furthermore, the number of keys can become quite large: if we require each pair of users to have a separate pair of keys, a network with $$n$$ users would need
+Furthermore, the number of keys can become large fast: if we require each pair of users to have a separate pair of keys, a network with $$n$$ users would need a total of
 \$$
 \stc{n}{2} = \frac{n\cdot(n-1)}{2}
 \$$